lanrete/HomeCreditDefaultRisk/README.md

 We need to implement the feature selection framework to reduce the over-fitting issues.
 Right now we only have features from `bureau.csv` and `application_{train|test}.csv`, in future we will have much more features and much worse over-fitting if no feature selection is applied.

+### 2018-06-22

+- Write the `ModelBasedFeatureSelector` to select features according to the feature importances from a rough model.
+- With LGBM as the model for feature selections, use GridSearchCV to find the best number of features to keep
+- Reduce the over-fitting problem.
+But still exist especially if we use the hyper parameters from bayes_opt
+- `AUC = 0.7750` on local testing set
+- `AUC = 0.776` on PUblic leaderboard